Treacherous/treacherous/docs/validation-process.md

 - Create Rule Registry
 - Register Rules
-- Create Validation Group Factory
+- Create Validation Group Builder
 - Create Ruleset For Model
 - Create Validation Group For Model + Ruleset

-So the first 3 steps (and some more) are done for you by Treacherous and can be seen in [exposer.ts](../src/exposer.ts), however you can easily replace this with your own validation group factories or internal validation processors etc.
+So the first 3 steps (and some more) are done for you by Treacherous and can be seen in [exposer.ts](../src/exposer.ts), however you can easily replace this with your own factories or internal validation processors etc.

 One of the key things to think about is the 3 core aspects of the validation system: